AlbertoEsc/cuicuilco/README.md

 Cuicuilco is a Python framework that allows the construction, training, and evaluation of hierarchical networks (e.g., hierarchical compositions of learning algorithms), particularly *Hierarchical Slow Feature Analysis* (HSFA) networks, to solve regression and classification problems on images and other high-dimensional data.

-This framework was initially created to carry out most experiments of the PhD thesis entitled *Extensions of Hierarchical Slow Feature Analysis for Classification and Regression of High-Dimensional Data* by Alberto N. Escalante B. to the Faculty of Electrical Engineering and Information Technology at the Ruhr University Bochum, Germany.
+This framework was initially created to carry out most experiments of the PhD thesis entitled *Extensions of Hierarchical Slow Feature Analysis for Classification and Regression of High-Dimensional Data* submitted by Alberto N. Escalante B. to the Faculty of Electrical Engineering and Information Technology at the Ruhr University Bochum, Germany.
 More precisely, this PhD was done at the Institute for Neural Computation at the same university.
-Cuicuilco can be easily extended in the following ways: (1) By adding additional experiments on new datasets, and (2) by including new hierarchical networks or learning algorithms.
+Cuicuilco can be easily extended in the following ways: (1) By adding additional experiments that encapsulate new datasets, and (2) by including new hierarchical networks or learning algorithms.

 ## Who should use Cuicuilco?